nile-squad/rest-rpc/readme.md

-# The "REST-RPC" Architecture - Implementation Guide
+# The "REST-RPC" Architecture - Implementation Guide - Current Draft

 This document provides a complete overview of the "REST-RPC" API architecture implementation, a hybrid approach that centralizes service operations while maintaining REST-like discoverability.